mhanyc/software_security_reqs/README.md

 Please consider these a starting point for understanding general security within the context of modern software.

 >[!NOTE]
 > As read on the cover of the Guide . . .
 DON'T PANIC.
-This is only a draft.
+This is only a draft. :people_hugging:

 ### Origins